| Contact Us | Parking

 Resident students who have not received approval and purchased a decal are prohibited from parking on campus or in the Chandler Street Lot (Lot Q).

-Massachusetts law requires college and university students who operate motor vehicles in Massachusetts that are registered in another state or country, whether they live on campus or not, to register that vehicle with the Registry of Motor Vehicles annually using this form.
+Massachusetts law requires college and university students who operate motor vehicles in Massachusetts that are registered in another state or country, whether they live on campus or not, to register that vehicle with the Registry of Motor Vehicles annually using the Massachusetts Nonresident Driver Statement.
 This form also is available from the Parking and Transportation Office.

 If you are an out-of-state student in this situation, you must do the following to comply with this law:

-If you receive a ticket for a parking or traffic violation from University Police, you may appeal it by following several steps.
+If you receive a ticket for a parking violation from University Police, you may appeal it by following several steps.
 All appeals must be:

 Appeal forms are available online and the Parking and Transportation Office in Wasylean Hall, Office 102.